 Mixing gas is a pain in the ass.
 Two-stroke engines have their uses, but strapped to a snowblower isn’t one of them.
 I’m not a fan of two-stroke engines, and I’m a mechanic.

 Modern Snowblowers are mostly fitted with four-stroke engines and do not use mixed gas.
 However, some older snow blowers may be fitted with two-stroke engines that do require mixed gas.

 In this post, you’ll learn why most modern snowblowers don’t use mixed gas.
 You’ll also learn how to quickly identify if your snowblower is a two or four-cycle engine.

 Modern Snow Blowers Don’t Use Mixed Gas

-While nearly all snow blowers (two-stage – auger and blower) are four-stroke (nonmixed gas), it’s not uncommon to find a 2 stroke engine fitted to a snow thrower (single stage – auger only).
-Toro offered a 2 stroke snow thrower, however, they have since been discontinued.
-Four cycle engines also known as four-stroke engines are more common today because they are cleaner to the environment.
+While nearly all snow blowers (two-stage – auger and blower) are four-stroke (non-mixed gas), it’s not uncommon to find a two-stroke engine fitted to a snow thrower (single-stage – auger only).

-Chances are if your snowblower was made in the last 10 years, it’s likely fitted with a four-stroke engine.
-And if your blower is a two-stage, (auger and blower) it’s most unlikely it’s powered by a 2 stroke engine.
-Identifying which type of engine is in your snowblower isn’t always obvious, especially if the engine is fitted with large plastic covers.
+Chances are, if your snowblower was made in the last ten years, it’s likely fitted with a four-stroke engine.
+And if your blower is a two-stage (auger and blower) it’s most unlikely it’s powered by a two-stroke engine.
+Identifying which engine type is in your snowblower isn’t always obvious, especially if the engine is fitted with large plastic covers.

 1 Dipstick – One of the easiest ways to identify a four-stroke engine is the presence of an engine oil dipstick.